mdashraful24/mw-assignments11-client/README.md

+# Assignment Category: 06

-# Marathon Management System
+# Project Theme: Marathon Management System

+# Website Name: RaceTrackers

 [Live Site](https://marathonproject-2a4f2.web.app/)

 ## About
-The **Marathon Management System** is a comprehensive platform designed to simplify the organization and participation process for marathon events.
+The **RaceTrackers** is a comprehensive platform designed to simplify the organization and participation process for marathon events.
 By connecting event organizers with participants, the system fosters seamless communication and efficient management of events.

 ## Features